blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/01-authenticating-to-ags.md

 ### Other entry points

-For other type of entry points such as System Placements, Admin placements or a management UI from your tool directly, the claim for lineItems will not be included and the necessary scopes will have to be gathered from previous interactions and tailored accordingly.
+For other types of entry points, such as System Placements, Admin placements or a management UI from your tool directly, the claim for lineItems will not be included, and the necessary scopes will have to be gathered from previous interactions and tailored accordingly.

-More information about scopes and an explanation of each one here: <https://www.imsglobal.org/spec/lti-ags/v2p0#assignment-and-grade-service-claim>
+More information about scopes and an explanation of each one is here: <https://www.imsglobal.org/spec/lti-ags/v2p0#assignment-and-grade-service-claim>

 :::info Service access without LTI launch
 If your system needs access to these services at any point without relying on an LTI launch, you can cache the endpoints received on an initial launch and use them directly to interact with any of the services.

-Keep in mind that the cache will have to be updated regularly to have the latest IDs available, this can be done by getting the information through an LTI launch or, requesting the ID from the column or content through REST API
+Keep in mind that the cache will have to be updated regularly to have the latest IDs available.
+This can be done by getting the information through an LTI launch or by requesting the ID from the column or content through REST API
 :::

 ## Requesting the authentication token

-The authentication process is based on the 2LO authentication flow of oAuth2 with certain changes, mostly in the data being sent.
-When the authentication process is completed, you will receive a bearer token that you will need to include on any subsequent request (this token will also work to make calls through other LTI Advantage services such as Names and Roles Provisioning Service which will be outlined in later sections).
+The authentication process is based on the 2LO authentication flow of oAuth2, with certain changes, mostly in the data being sent.
+When the authentication process is completed, you will receive a bearer token that you will need to include on any subsequent request (this token will also work to make calls through other LTI Advantage services such as the Names and Roles Provisioning Service, which will be outlined in later sections).

 The steps to complete the flow are: